![]() |

 The string leafs either contain ordinary text or special data.
 TeXmacs supports the following atomic data types:

-When storing a document as a file on your harddisk or when copying a
+When storing a document as a file on your hard disk or when copying a

 document fragment to the clipboard, TeXmacs trees have to be

 represented as strings.
-The conversion without loss of information
+The conversion without loss of information of

-serialization and the inverse process parsing.
+and the inverse process parsing.
+TeXmacs provides three ways

-TeXmacs provides three ways to serialize trees, which correspond to
+to serialize trees, which correspond to the standard TeXmacs

-format and the
+format, the XML format and the

 However, it should be emphasized that the preferred syntax for